-- Make sure your doctor knows if you are also using carbamazepine (Tegretol®), clarithromycin (Biaxin®), erythromycin (E.E.S.®, Ery-tab®), itraconazole (Sporanox®), ketoconazole (Nizoral®), phenobarbital (Luminal®), rifampin (Rifadin®, Rifater®), ritonavir (Kaletra®, Norvir®), or St. John's wort.
-Tell your doctor if you are using a blood thinner (such as warfarin, Coumadin®) or a thyroid medicine (such as levothyroxine, Synthroid®).
+- Make sure your doctor knows if you also use carbamazepine (Tegretol®), clarithromycin (Biaxin®), erythromycin (E.E.S.®, Ery-tab®), itraconazole (Sporanox®), ketoconazole (Nizoral®), phenobarbital (Luminal®), rifampin (Rifadin®, Rifater®), ritonavir (Kaletra®, Norvir®), or St John's wort.
+Tell your doctor if you use a blood thinner (such as warfarin, Coumadin®) or a thyroid medicine (such as levothyroxine, Synthroid®).

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

-- Ask your doctor before using any other products or medicines in your vagina.
-You might need to remove the ring when using other vaginal products.
+- Ask your doctor before you use any other products or medicines in your vagina.
+You might need to remove the ring when you use other vaginal products.

 Warnings While Using This Medicine